dalehenrich/gsApplicationTools/docs/gettingStarted.md

 The  `doBasicTransaction:` method does not handle commit failures, so for everyday transactions, you should use either [`doTransaction:onConflict:`](#dotransactiononconflict) or [`doTransaction:`](#dotransaction), depending upon whether or not you want to handle [commit conflicts](#transaction-conflict) explicitly or not.

 #####doTransaction:onConflict:
-The `doTransaction:onConflict:` method allows you to specify action to be taken in the event of a [commit conflicts](#transaction-conflict):
+The `doTransaction:onConflict:` method allows you to specify action to be taken in the event of a [commit conflict](#transaction-conflict):

 ```Smalltalk
 doTransaction: aBlock onConflict: conflictBlock